brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 $ git push origin update-readme
 ```

-You should see log output that looks something like this:
+You should see output that looks something like this:

 ```
 remote: